Inbound Growth for Roofing Companies

 That’s the way we need to be thinking.
 Otherwise, your team will think it was a program that you asked them to do, and then it goes away.

-Inbound isn’t a program, it's a way of doing business.
+Demand generation isn’t a program, it's a way of doing business.
 It’s about creating a culture of content.
-The success of inbound is based on your team's success.
+The success of demand gen is based on your team's success.

 Takeaway: